otac0n/otac0n.github.com/blog/drafts/range-header-i-choose-you.md

 Note, as well, that byte-ranges are specified here as a single use-case of the range header, firmly implying that the usage as shown here is the correct semantic usage.

 The OData-style is not allowed to return a `416` status code, because it never sent a `Range` header.
-However, this header still seems semantically correct, even for OData.
+One could argue, however, that this status code is semantically correct, even for the OData style request.

 ### Additional functionality of the range header. ###